 The conference will begin Thursday, October 1 with sessions in the afternoon and a reception and opportunity

-Saturday will continue the concurrent sessions up through later afternoon.
+Saturday will continue the concurrent sessions up until lunch.

 Lunch will be provided.
 Saturday